Here you’ll find answers to some of the most frequently asked questions about the Norwich to Tilbury project.

 Application for Development Consent Order

-The DCO application for Norwich to Tilbury was submitted to the Planning Inspectorate on Friday 29 September.
+The DCO application for Norwich to Tilbury was submitted to the Planning Inspectorate in August 2025 and accepted for examination on 29 September 2025.
 The application follows three years of public and stakeholder engagement, design refinements and environmental and land assessments.

 You can view the status of our application on the Planning Inspectorate’s website.

-You can click here to watch a video on how Nationally Significant Infrastructure Projects are refused or approved.
+To watch a video on how Nationally Significant Infrastructure Projects are refused or approved, click here.

-Our submission documents have been published on the Planning Inspectorate’s website.
+You can view our application documents and documents submitted during the examination on the Planning Inspectorate’s website.
 This includes a Consultation Report providing responses to the feedback submitted during the 2024 statutory consultation and the targeted consultations earlier this year.

-The Planning Inspectorate’s website will be updated with the latest information on the application.
+The Planning Inspectorate’s website will continue to be updated with the latest information on the application.
 The project website will also be updated at key milestones and includes more detail on our proposals.

-You can also sign up on the Planning Inspectorate’s website to be kept informed on the latest information on the application, including information on the relevant representation process.
+You can also sign up on the Planning Inspectorate’s website to be kept informed on the latest information on the application.

 General Information